alissatroiano/Milestone-2/README.md

 * **Progress:** The progress feature allows the user to see their progress in the game by dislaying the number of the question they are currently working on out of the total number of questions in the game.

-* **Final Score:** The results section allows the user to see how many total questions they answered correctly, by displaying the score on the page at the end of the quiz.
+* **Final Score:** The final score section allows the user to see how many total questions they answered correctly, by displaying the score on the page at the end of the quiz.

 #### Existing Features